Quan2um ($QNTM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Quan2um Historical Price

-According to the latest data gathered on Quan2um live price page, the current price of Quan2um is 0.00225392USD.
-The circulating supply of Quan2um($QNTM) is 500.00M $QNTM , giving it a market capitalization of $1.13M.
+According to the latest data gathered on Quan2um live price page, the current price of Quan2um is 0.00199702USD.
+The circulating supply of Quan2um($QNTM) is 500.00M $QNTM , giving it a market capitalization of $1.01M.

 In the past month, Quan2um has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that $QNTM could witness further price changes in the near future.